MAT381E-Spring21/Final-Projects/README.md

 # <span style="color:blue">Final Projects</span>

-In **MAT381E:Introduction to Data Science** course, students, as a group of 2-3, are expected to develop a data science project motivated by one of the topics related to, but not limited to:
+In **MAT381E: Introduction to Data Science** course, students, as a group of 2-3, are expected to develop a data science project motivated by one of the topics related to, but not limited to:

 * Animals,
 * Children,